-CONS / Only one accessory is included for the extended hose.
+Cons / Only one accessory is included for the hose attachment.

-One of the best features of this Hoover carpet cleaner is that you can easily clean all of the components – including the nozzle.
+This machine is easy to clean – including the nozzle.
 You can pop it off from the top of the cleaner’s head and then rinse it under running water to loosen any trapped dirt or hair.
 The lint screens are also easy to access.
-Cleaning out the dirty water tank and the clean water tank are a cinch because of their design – we were able to reach in and pull any stubborn pieces of pet fur out of nooks and crannies.
+Cleaning out the dirty water tank and the clean water tank are a cinch because of their design.
+We were able to reach in and pull any stubborn pieces of pet fur out of nooks and crannies.

 This carpet cleaner has the widest cleaning path of any machine on our list, so you clean bigger areas of your floors and therefore finish cleaning faster.
-The cord length is shorter than other cleaners we tested, so you may have to stop a few times during cleaning to find a new outlet.
-Then again, the tank on this unit is one of the bigger ones, so you can clean more at once before having to refill.
-We found that we were able to clean about 100 square feet with one full tank, so for our testing space – a standard sized living room and dining room – we had to empty the dirty tank and refill the clean tank about four times, with a bit of cleaning solution and water left over.
+Also, the tank on this unit is one of the bigger ones, so you can clean more before having to refill.
+We found that we were able to clean about 100 square feet with one full tank.

-A useful feature Hoover included with this cleaner is a separate tank for carpet shampoo – it automatically mixes the solution with water to clean your carpets.
-The useful part, though, is that you can switch a knob from “wash” to “rinse” so you can rinse your carpets immediately.
-It’s uncommon to find a forced heated air-drying function on carpet cleaners, but this one includes it.
-It uses the hot air generated by the motor to help dry carpet.
+A useful feature Hoover included with this cleaner is a separate tank for carpet shampoo; it automatically mixes the solution with water to clean your carpets.
+The most useful part is that you can switch a knob from Wash to Rinse so you can rinse your carpets immediately.

 Most carpet cleaners give you a stretch hose along with attachments that you can add to the end and use to clean other surfaces.
-This Hoover cleaner offers one of the longest reaches with its 9-foot hose.
-You only get one attachment in the box: an upholstery tool.
-This tool works like a miniature carpet cleaner – you can clean and dry fabric.
-Also, like every carpet cleaner on our lineup, this one includes a sample bottle of carpet cleaning solution.
+This Hoover cleaner offers one of the longest reaches with its 9-foot hose, but you only get one attachment in the box: an upholstery tool.
+Like every carpet cleaner on our lineup, this one includes a sample bottle of carpet cleaning solution.

-As with most large appliances, you can expect a manufacturer to include a warranty that will protect you from defective units, and Hoover is no exception.
-This carpet cleaner includes a limited warranty that will cover defects in worksmanship or parts.
-If you have any questions about your purchase or a potential purchase, you can contact Hoover by phone or email, but only on weekdays by phone.
-The company also offers live chat on its website.
+This carpet cleaner includes a limited 2-year warranty that will cover defects in workmanship or parts.
 You can also find a service center near you from its website, along with tutorials on how to assemble, use and clean your carpet cleaning unit.